ppy/osu-wiki/news/2018-12-31-beatmap-spotlights-fall-2018.md

 A pp map in spotlights?
 No way!

-[\[Zeth\]](https://osu.ppy.sh/users/9912966)’s map of sanj's “last minute (sakuraburst remix)” breaks the mold with subtle but tasteful sv, a complex and interesting song, 1/8 doubles like you’ve never seen and pp for only deserving parties.
+[\[Zeth\]](https://osu.ppy.sh/users/9912966)’s map of sanj's “last minute (sakuraburst remix)” breaks the mold with subtle but tasteful slider velocity changes, a complex and interesting song, 1/8 doubles like you’ve never seen and pp for only deserving parties.
 Marathons maps often stand out due to their ability to change pace and texture several times during one map, and boy, does \[Zeth] sure capitalize on that.

 The use of 1/8 doubles in this map is what makes it stand out among other similar marathons, since these make sense in the context of the music.
 With the 1/6 in the kiais leading up to them, they make for a great intensity boost, and are prolonged for such a time that separates the goods from the greats when it comes down to getting a full combo.